SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 1 // looks correct

 > a1?.
-3246 // thats the heap address for the `first` nested array in `a`.
+3246 // that's the heap address for the `first` nested array in `a`.
 > // to access first nested array and its first location use `a1?01?.`
 > a1?0?.
 2 //correct